dvanhu/Insta/README.md

 - **Trivy** — Dual-layer scanning at both the filesystem level (pre-build) and Docker image level (post-build) to catch vulnerabilities introduced at any stage
 - **Secrets management** — Each microservice loads configuration from isolated `.env` files; secrets are never committed to source control
 - **Kubernetes security posture** — Resource limits prevent noisy-neighbor issues; liveness and readiness probes ensure only healthy pods serve traffic

+---

+## Key Engineering Learnings

+- **Label consistency is foundational** — A single label casing error (`App` vs `app`) silently broke Prometheus scraping across all services; Kubernetes observability has zero tolerance for label mismatches
+- **Metrics-driven scaling outperforms CPU-based scaling** — Request rate directly represents user-facing load; CPU is a downstream symptom that introduces unnecessary lag into scaling decisions
+- **Prometheus Operator requires explicit label alignment** — `serviceMonitorSelector` on the Prometheus CR must match labels on every ServiceMonitor; this is the most common silent failure point in operator-based Prometheus setups
+- **KEDA abstracts HPA complexity** — Rather than managing HPA objects directly, KEDA dynamically creates and updates them based on ScaledObject configuration, keeping scaling logic declarative and version-controlled
+- **Load testing is validation, not optional** — Autoscaling configs that look correct on paper can fail in practice due to resource misconfigurations, probe timing, or metric scraping delays; real traffic is the only proof
+- **Per-metric labeling is a multi-service requirement** — Without service-level labels on Prometheus counters, per-service KEDA triggers and per-service dashboards cannot be built accurately
+- **Scale-to-zero is a cost discipline** — KEDA's ability to scale to zero replicas during inactivity is architecturally significant; native HPA enforces a minimum of 1 pod, which accumulates cost silently across many services